sarrionandia/clojure-ebook-analysis/README.md

 # clojure-ebook-analysis
-Analysis of ebook text in Clojure
+Various analyses of ebook text in Clojure

+From the London Clojure Dojo: 29/Sep/2015